 Is charcoal powder bad for your teeth?
 Activated charcoal is safe to ingest.
 However, the abrasiveness of the mineral can damage the enamel of your teeth if it’s scrubbed against them.

 Does coconut oil whiten teeth?
 Oil pulling requires you to use a teaspoon or so of edible oil (usually coconut) to swish around the mouth as a way to care for your teeth.
 Some claim that coconut oil offers benefits like healthier gums, plaque removal, and even whiter teeth.

 Is teeth whitening with bleaching permanent?
 Teeth whitening isn’t permanent.
 It can last from a few months to up to 3 years – it varies from person to person.
 The whitening effect won’t last as long if you smoke or drink red wine, tea, or coffee, which can all stain your teeth.

-There are few major side effects from teeth whitening, and it’s safe as long as done in reasonable amounts.
+While there are a few major side effects from teeth whitening, and it’s safe as long as done in reasonable amounts.
 Many teeth whitening products can cause nerve sensitivity in the days after treatment, making it painful to eat and drink.
-Teeth may also be sensitive to hot or cold food and drinks.